kamronb/food_safety_manager/README.md

 1. Show first letter of category to the marker - DONE!!!

-2. Stop icons moving from the specific geolocation upon zooming of the map
+2. Stop icons moving from the specific geolocation upon zooming of the map - DONE!!!

 3. Add the Category denotation to the Legend

 4. Add pop-ups that display establishment info upon hover over the icons

-5. Add link in pop-up (tooltip) that will link to establishment page where edits can be made to info in the Database
+5. Add link in pop-up (tooltip) that will link to establishment page where edits can be made to info in the Database (map centres at the centre of the location like this example: https://stackoverflow.com/questions/34057920/google-maps-marker-positioning-with-custom-icon)

 6. Remove extrenuous Google labels and stuff from Map